This article teaches techniques to construct a circuit that can convert solar energy into AC electricity for a home.

 Safety Precautions

-- Insulate connections to prevent short circuits.
+- Make sure the connections are secure to avoid short circuits.

 Conclusion: